stephendotcarter/mysql-timeline/README.md

 Usage
 -
+1. Download:
+   - `go get github.com/stephendotcarter/mysql-timeline`
+2. Install
+   - `go install github.com/stephendotcarter/mysql-timeline`
-1. Generate the timeline:
+3. Generate the timeline:
    - `mysql-timeline NODE0_LOG NODE1_LOG NODE2_LOG > timeline.html`
    - The tool expects 3 log files corresponding to MySQL node 0, 1 and 2.
-2. Open `timeline.html` in your favourite browser.
+4. Open `timeline.html` in your favourite browser.
-3. The columns correspond to the nodes from left to right.
+   - The columns correspond to the nodes from left to right.